mcoblenz/CSE210/calendar.md

 Deliverables marked **Project**{:.label .label-red} should be delivered by the team.
 Deliverables marked **Homework**{:.label .label-yellow} or **Reading**{:.label .label-blue} should be completed individually.

+Deliverables are listed on the days on which they are **due** except as noted.

 {% for module in site.modules %}
 {{ module }}
 {% endfor %}